cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

   - Amazon EBS snapshots should not be public, determined by the ability to be restorable by anyone
   - The VPC default security group should not allow inbound and outbound traffic
   - Unused EC2 EIPs should be removed
+  - Ensure no security groups allow ingress from 0.0.0.0/0 to port 22 (Scored)
   - VPC flow logging should be enabled in all VPCs
   - Application Load Balancer should be configured to redirect all HTTP requests to HTTPS
   - Elasticsearch domains should be in a VPC